-A Field Sobriety Test is conducted by a law enforcement official to determine the possibility of whether or not a driver is intoxicated; the results of that roadside testing is often used as a legal justification by the police to administer further blood or breath tests.
-If a Maricopa County officer suspects you of driving under the influence, you may be asked to perform a field sobriety test.
-Many people in Phoenix do not realize that performing a field sobriety test is voluntary and you are not required by Arizona law to take the test.
-If you do happen to take a field sobriety test, it is important to know that the results can be used against you as evidence for DUI.
-Arizona drivers also need to be aware that their refusal to submit to a field sobriety test can be used against them at trial if later charged for DUI.
+A Field Sobriety Test is conducted by law enforcement to determine if a driver is intoxicated; the results of that testing is often used as a legal justification to administer further Breath an Blood Tests.
+If an officer suspects you of driving under the influence, you would be asked to perform a field sobriety test.
+Many people do not realize that performing a field sobriety test is voluntary and you are not required by Arizona law to take the test.
+If you do take a field sobriety test, it’s important to know, the results can be used against you as evidence for DUI.
+Arizona drivers also should be aware that refusal to submit a field sobriety test can be used at trial if later charged for DUI.

 Although there are many different tests used by the police, only three of them have been certified by the National Highway Safety Administration and are thought to hold any merit when determining a person’s sobriety:

-These tests can be difficult for an individual to perform when he or she is inebriated.
-However, it is also important to be aware that a One Leg Stand test or Walk & Turn test can also be difficult for an individual who is extremely nervous, upset or shaken due to being pulled over by a law enforcement agent.
+These tests can be difficult to perform when you are inebriated.
+However, it is also important to be aware that a One Leg Stand test or Walk & Turn test can also be difficult for an individual who is extremely nervous, upset or shaken due to being pulled over by law enforcement.
 In your attempt to prove your sobriety, you may actually appear that you are under the influence of alcohol.

-As an experienced Scottsdale DUI attorney, Ryan M. Garvey realizes how subjective field sobriety tests can be and knows how to challenge their results in court.
-If stopped for DUI in Phoenix, Glendale, Scottsdale, Mesa or Tempe, he highly recommends that you refuse to take a field sobriety test, but even if you do there are ways he can combat the results.
-As your DUI Attorney, he will explain and demonstrate how inaccurate field sobriety tests can be so the jury or judge might not use this as evidence when considering your DUI case.
+As an experienced DUI Firm, Sonoran Law Group realizes how subjective field sobriety tests can be– we know how to challenge their results in court.
+If stopped for DUI in Arizona, we highly recommend that you refuse to take a field sobriety test, but if you do, there are ways to combat the results.
+As your DUI Attorney, our team will explain and demonstrate how inaccurate field sobriety tests can be so the jury or judge might not use this as evidence when considering your DUI case.